apache/tvm/docs/dev/microtvm_design.rst

 When configuring for standalone deployment, the firmware needs to:

 1. Instantiate the system library by calling the ``runtime.SystemLib`` PackedFunc.
-2. Instantiate a GraphRuntime passing the system library module.
+2. Instantiate a GraphExecutor passing the system library module.
 3. Configure parameters and inputs as needed.
 4. Run the model.